ASD-Blueprint/desktop.gov.au/blueprint/abac/platform.md

 Windows Update for Business Deployment Service | On Yammer Enterprise | Off

-Table 7 describes the admin (`rol-agency-administrators`) licensing settings that are configured within the tenant.
+The following table describes the admin (`rol-agency-administrators`) licensing settings that are configured within the tenant.

 `Azure Active Directory | Groups | All groups > rol-Agency-Administrators | Licenses > Microsoft 365 E5`